syncfusion-content/ej2-angular-docs/ej2-angular/grid/accessibility.md

 # Accessibility in Angular Grid Component

-The Syncfusion<sup style="font-size:70%">&reg;</sup> [Angular Data Grid](https://www.syncfusion.com/angular-components/angular-data-grid) component follows major accessibility guidelines and standards, including the [Americans with Disabilities Act (ADA)](https://www.ada.gov), [Section 508](https://www.section508.gov), [WCAG 2.2](https://www.w3.org/TR/WCAG22), and [WAI‑ARIA roles](https://www.w3.org/TR/wai-aria#roles).
+The [Angular Data Grid](https://www.syncfusion.com/angular-components/angular-data-grid) component follows major accessibility guidelines and standards, including the [Americans with Disabilities Act (ADA)](https://www.ada.gov), [Section 508](https://www.section508.gov), [WCAG 2.2](https://www.w3.org/TR/WCAG22), and [WAI‑ARIA roles](https://www.w3.org/TR/wai-aria#roles).
 These standards ensure the grid is usable with assistive technologies and keyboard‑only navigation.

 The accessibility compliance for the Grid component is outlined below.